Skip to content

 Reference card showing 8 grams per tablespoon of flour

-Tablespoons are a volume measurement.
-Grams are a weight measurement.
-Because different ingredients have different densities, there is no single universal conversion factor — but this table gives you every ingredient you'll encounter in everyday cooking and baking.
+Tablespoons measure volume.
+Grams measure weight.
+Because different ingredients have different densities, there's no single universal conversion factor — which is why this table exists.
+It covers every ingredient you'll run into in everyday cooking and baking.

 Grams per Tablespoon: Complete Reference Table